 By Jeffrey Roberts

-Read more about the second Austrian installation from the Middle East's most renowned architect in the January 2008 issue of Middle East Architect.
+Read about the signature elements and the challenges of this European style development in the January 2008 issue of Middle East Architect.